ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## How long do I need to wait before releasing a project through Art Blocks again?

-We require artists to take a 2 month cool off period between drops in the Playground and Factory.
-In addition, there is a 6 month cool-off period between considerations for Curated projects.
-The cool off period begins when your project sells out (i.e. when minting is 100% completed).
+When minting on your project is 100% complete, you may submit another project for release.
+For curated projects, there is a 6 month cooldown period between consideration for curated status.

 ---